 Michael D. Jenkinson qualified from the University of Liverpool in 1998.
 He undertook neurosurgical training at The Walton Centre, Liverpool between 2001 and 2010, which included three years as a clinical research fellow culminating in a PhD in Neuroscience (Imaging and Biology of Oligodendroglial Tumours).
 He learnt awake craniotomy and brain mapping techniques in Liverpool, San Francisco and Montpellier.
 He was appointed as a Consultant Neurosurgeon and at The Walton Centre in March 2010.
-He has recently joined the University of Liverpool as a Clinical Senior Lecturer in Neurosurgery.
+He was appointed Professor of Neurosurgery at The University of Liverpool in 2019.

 He sub-specialises in neurosurgical oncology for intrinsic brain tumours including awake craniotomy and intra-operative brain mapping for low grade glioma, midline and endoscopic approaches to intraventricular and deep intrinsic tumours and stereotactic radiosurgery.

-He sits in the NCRI brain tumour clinical studies group and the Imaging and Technology subgroup, as well as being a member of the Society of British Neurological Surgeons academic committee, and associate editor of the British Journal of Neurosurgery.
+He chairs the NCRI brain tumour clinical studies group and the Academic Committee of the Society of British Neurological Surgeons.
 He is a founding member of the British-Irish Meningioma Society (BIMS).